Syria, Jordan, Iraq, Lebanon, Turkey

 Currently, the number of people who have left their homes behind, as they fled conflict and persecution, has reached record high in the decades since World War II (*1).
 In particular, situation surrounding Syria and Iraq has been especially chaotic as it has entered its sixth year with no end in sight.
 4.8 million Syrians have left the country and become refugees, while within Syrian borders, about 13.5 million people, including 6.5 million internally displaced persons (IDPs), are in need of assistance (*1).
 Since the beginning of this humanitarian crisis, a total of over 400,000 have lost their lives (*2).
 In Iraq, over 10 million people, including 3.3 million IDPs, are in need of assistance (*1).

-At Japan Platform (JPF), we began providing assistance in November 2012 for those who have become internally displaced as a result of the humanitarian crisis in Syria and for the refugees who have fled to neighboring countries.
+Japan Platform (JPF) began providing assistance in November 2012 for those who have become internally displaced as a result of the humanitarian crisis in Syria and for the refugees who have fled to neighboring countries.
 In June 2014, we also began providing assistance for IDPs within Iraq.
 In order to respond more effectively, we are continuing to implement life-saving assistance activities as an integrated Iraq-Syria Humanitarian Crisis Response Program.
-During the 2015 fiscal year, 13 JPF member NGOs provided assistance in Iraq, Syria, and in three neighboring countries (Lebanon, Jordan, and Turkey), implementing life-sustaining projects for those who are even unable to secure enough food in the conflict.
+During the 2016 fiscal year, 14 JPF member NGOs provided assistance in Iraq, Syria, and in three neighboring countries (Lebanon, Jordan, and Turkey), implementing life-sustaining projects for those who are even unable to secure enough food in the conflict.
 These projects included life-sustaining measures such as food distributions, provisions of safe drinking water and development of WASH (water, sanitation, and hygiene) environments, and life-saving measures such as distribution of emergency items.
 Additionally, our member NGOs also implemented improvements on learning environments and provided psychosocial care for the children who have been greatly hurt by this conflict.